sarahwag/cornerstones/content/building-the-wall/tear-down-this-wall.md

 Let's nudge toward dismantling the wall by naming some of the ideas we might be accepting as paradoxes, but likely seem to be contradictions to people outside of SJD, creating room for that truth.

-**What paradoxes have you noticed within SJD?
-Within the cornerstones, the tenets, or the ways that we enact fundamentalism?**
+<small>📝Journal: What paradoxes have you noticed within SJD?
+Within the cornerstones, the tenets, or the ways that we enact fundamentalism?
+What does it feel like to encounter a paradox?</small>